dice-group/ida-pg/librarian/modules/generator/docs/architecture.md

 	<tr>
 		<td width="50%"><img src="./kmeansFinalCFG.png"></td>
 		<td><pre>
-import sklearn.cluster
+import sklearn.cluster<br>
 def f(v1748, v1747):
   v968 = "auto"
   v1777 = int(x=v1748)
   v1754 = sklearn.cluster.k_means(
     X=v1747,
     n_clusters=v1777,
     precompute_distances=v968
   )
   v1752 = v1754[1]
   return v1752</pre></td>
 	</tr>
 </table>

-<div style="clear: left; margin-bottom: 1em;"></div>

 1. The yellow nodes are so called `call-result` nodes.
 	They represent the return values of callables, like functions, methods or constructors.
 	They are also used to represent externally provided inputs to the program, e.g. the dataset.
 1. The so called `call-parameter` nodes are shown in green.
 	They represent the parameter values of callables and the final outputs of the generated program.
 1. The red `call` nodes represent an invokation of some callable.
 1. Blue `constant` nodes represent literal or enum values.

 A given CFG repesents a valid program if all `call-parameter` nodes receive a value from some `call-result` or `constant` node.
 Parameters that do not receive a value are considered to be flaws; they make the CFG invalid.